dhh1128/codecraft.co/a-grumble-about-buckets.md

 None of these buckets works.
 But I had to choose one, and I couldn't log in to the web site (even to send a note about my dissatisfaction to customer service) until I did.

 I have a similar beef about parental controls on Netflix.
 Last time I checked, there was a slider that gave you 3 positions: no controls, "older teen", and "kid".
 So what if I've got a teen who's not interested in <em>Sesame Street</em> and <em>My Little Pony</em>, but who has childhood trauma as an orphan in a third-world country, and who thus needs to not be offered certain movies in the "older teen" category?
 What if I'm sick of the promo images for raunchy R-rated movies, but I want to watch an occasional PG-13 thriller?
 What if I want to watch a show which is unrated (and therefore available only the most wide-open adult setting), but I can't risk leaving Netflix in wide-open mode all the time (since a kid profile can switch to its parent profile without a password)?
 I could solve this bucket problem if Netflix gave me a whitelist and/or blacklist feature--but apparently the all-wise, childless 20-somethings who wrote the parental control features at Netflix thought three buckets was plenty.
-What could <a href="lynn-bendixsen-listen.md" title="Lynn Bendixsen: Listen." target="_blank">listening</a> teach them?
+What could <a href="lynn-bendixsen-listen" title="Lynn Bendixsen: Listen." target="_blank">listening</a> teach them?

 <h3>The true sin</h3>

 I'm grumbling about my choice of buckets, but in the end, it's not the bucket menu, in and of itself, that bugs me.
 Like I said above, I get why developers might need to simplify.
-You <a href="flexibility-is-no-virtue.md" title="Flexibility is No Virtue" target="_blank">can't please everyone</a>.
+You <a href="flexibility-is-no-virtue" title="Flexibility is No Virtue" target="_blank">can't please everyone</a>.

-No. What <em>really</em> bugs me is that software with poorly chosen buckets also tends to be software that--either by <a href="users-arent-the-only-people-in-your-software.md" title="Users Aren’t The Only People In Your Software">humans they serve</a>.
+No. What <em>really</em> bugs me is that software with poorly chosen buckets also tends to be software that--either by <a href="users-arent-the-only-people-in-your-software" title="Users Aren’t The Only People In Your Software">humans they serve</a>.
 And I dare you to find any way for a Netflix customer to contact the dev team or product manager that owns parental controls.
 I tried and failed.

 Seth Godin recently blogged about how <a href="http://sethgodin.typepad.com/seths_blog/2015/03/what-is-customer-service-for.html" target="_blank">different corporate cultures approach customer interactions differently</a>--and why that makes a world of difference.
 He was nice and non-controversial; he didn't take a strong position on whether certain approaches are unethical.

 I'm going to be less diplomatic.
-As the <a href="bridging-the-lacuna-humana.md" title="Thoughts On Bridging the “Lacuna Humana”">tracking</a> whether our buckets are useful.
+As the <a href="bridging-the-lacuna-humana" title="Thoughts On Bridging the “Lacuna Humana”">tracking</a> whether our buckets are useful.

 ---